lawrennd/old_talks/_ai/ai-cant-fix-this-happenstance-data-modelling-and-the-covid19-pandemic.md

 ---
-title: "AI Can’t Fix This: Happenstance Data, Modelling, and the Covid19 PandemicPolicy, Science and the Convening Power of Data"
+title: "AI Can’t Fix This: Happenstance Data, Modelling, and the Covid19 Pandemic"
 abstract: |
   With the world watching case numbers increase and publics and policymakers scrutinising projections from epidemiological models,